-which is much more limited than the customized non-linear signed distance learned from the data (the red curves in Figure 1).
-On the other hand, SDM implicitly measures a non-linear signed distance between the user and the item via the user's recently consumed items.
-SDM is similar to the item neighborhood-based recommender [36, 42] in nature.
+SDMR internally combines two signed distances, each of which is measured by our proposed Signed Distance-based Perceptron (SDP) and Signed Distance-based Memory Network (SDM).
+On one hand, SDP directly measures a non-linear signed distance between the user and the item.
+Many existing models [13, 16] rely on a pre-defined metric such as Euclidean distance (the green line in Figure 1) which is much more limited than the customized non-linear signed distance learned from the data (the red curves in Figure 1).
+On the other hand, SDM indirectly measures a non-linear signed distance between the user and the item via the user's recently consumed items.
+SDM is similar to the item neighborhood-based recommender [35, 41] in nature.
 However, it is more advanced in several aspects, as shown in the right side of Figure 1.
-First, SDM only focuses on a set of recently consumed items of the target user (e.g., the book, CD and camera in Figure 1) as context items.
+First, SDM only focus on a set of recently consumed items of the target user (e.g., the book, CD and camera in Figure 1) as context items.
 Second, it employs additional memories to learn a novel personalized metric-based attention on the consumed items.
 The goal of our proposed attention is to compute weights of each consumed item w.r.t. the target item (i.e., the camera lens).
 In the example, the attention module assigns higher weights on the camera and lower weights on the book and CD.
-Unlike our approach, most of the existing neighborhood-based models consider contribution of consumed items to the target item equally, leading to suboptimal results.
+Unlike our approach, most of the existing neighborhood-based models consider contribution of consumed items to the target item equally, and it may lead to unsatisfactory results.
 Last but not the least, we update the attention weights via a gated multi-hop to build a long-term memory within SDM.
 This multi-hop design helps refine our attention module and produces more accurate attentive scores.